-For each term, parents/carers can access termly overviews of areas being taught, through our school website.
-There are two scheduled parent/carer evenings in the year.
+Each term, parents/carers are given termly overviews of areas being taught.
+There are two scheduled parent / carer evenings in the year.
 Parents are able to contact the school if they have any concerns about any aspect of their child's work.
 Parents are encouraged to support their child's PE experiences.